nattyright/fatelore-new/content/lore/5-character-creation/trivia.md

 {{< /details >}}

+# Fate/Apocrypha

+{{< details title="***Even mundane objects, like rocks and twigs, can damage a Servant if laced with magical energy to allow for mere physical objects to affect a spiritual being.***" open=false >}}

+Five eyes, located in various places on Berserker’s shoulders, neck and abdomen, all turned to glare at Archer of Red and Ruler.
+The two female Servants instantly separated to the left and right respectively as if flicked away.
+Not caring about that, Berserker of Red swung his sword with all his might.

+Pieces of the ground that he blew away and smashed apart flew at Ruler and Archer like high‐explosive projectiles.

+“Guh—!”

+“Kuh…!!”

+Rocks tore through their skin and even damaged part of Ruler’s armor.
+An attack without prana accompanying it could never harm a Servant.
+But prana had been loaded to the point of bursting into the sword he swung, and it had even contaminated the broken pieces of stone.

+It was the same as a Servant throwing dirks with prana loaded into them…\
+Though, it was the first time Ruler had witnessed of the phenomenon of prana clinging even to fragments smashed apart with a sword.

+* *Fate/Apocrypha, Light Novel, Volume 2, Chapter 3*

+{{< /details >}}

 # The Case Files of Lord El-Melloi II (+Mahōtsukai no Yoru)

 {{< details title="***Connecting yourself to another Mage's Magic Circuits puts you completely at their mercy.***" open=false >}}